How to pronounce The central bank announced an increase in interest rates yesterday. in American English

 Start here

-In casual American English, "The central bank announced an increase in interest rates yesterday" sounds like "dhuh SEHN-truhl BANGK uh-NOWNST uhn IHN-krees ihn IHN-truhst RAYTS YEH-ster-day".
-Several things happen here, and the headline one is the Silent Schwa Before L/M/N/R: the unstressed vowel disappears and the consonant becomes its own syllable.
+Americans pronounce "The central bank announced an increase in interest rates yesterday" as "dhuh SEHN-truhl BANGK uh-NOWNST uhn IHN-krees ihn IHN-truhst RAYTS YEH-ster-day" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent Schwa Before L/M/N/R — the unstressed vowel disappears and the consonant becomes its own syllable.
+It lands on central, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.